FAQ

 Do I have to pay for a copyright?

 As said above, you already have the copyright if you create a literary work.
 However, there is a difference in holding the copyright (aka rights holder) and in registering the copyright.
 Those are two different issues.
+I always recommend a copyright of a published book be registered.

 Why should I register a copyright and how do I do it?